robinboncoeur/KeysToLife/RSTs/Eli.rst

 The Only Life That Satisfies
 ============================

-*In him was life, and that life was the light of all mankind* - John 1:4
+*In him was life, and that life was the light of all mankind.* - John 1:4

 If we believe that God exists, then we can also predict that, apart from him, humanity will have a restless desire for something more.
 Pascal wrote of how:

-    “There is a god-shaped vacuum in the heart of every man, and only God can fill it.”
+    “There is a God-shaped vacuum in the heart of every man, and only God can fill it.”

 C.S.
 Lewis said it like this,